 Well, In this article, you will get to know various ways to take a Scrolling Screenshot.
 And, you can decide what method works for you the best.
 You can also take a screenshot on Fire TV Stick.

 macOS Built-In Screenshot Tool

 Before start moving to some third-party options, let’s get to know about the native screenshot tool of macOS.
 To initiate a screenshot or screen recording in macOS, you need to hit the Shift + Command + 5 keyboard shortcut.
-Once, you press this key combination, onscreen capture control will open.
-For screenshot, this tool gives three options – Capture Entire Screen, Capture Selected Window, and, Capture Selected Area.
-And, two options for the recording, Record Entire Screen or Record Selected Portion.
+Once, you press this key combination, the onscreen capture control will open.
+For screenshots, this tool gives three options – Capture Entire Screen, Capture Selected Window, and, Capture Selected Area.
+And, are two options for the recording, Record Entire Screen or Record Selected Portion.
 Also by opening QuickTime Player App, you can access the same capture and record control options.

 Likewise, to take a snapshot of the entire screen, you can press the Shift + Command + 3 keyboard shortcut.